Kansas State University

 Free and open to the public

-Art Bytes on the Museum’s Social Media
+ART BYTES on the Museum’s Social Media

 Enjoy short videos about art in the Beach Museum of Art’s collection.
 Each video features information about an artwork in the collection, the artist who made it, and the techniques used.
 Art Bytes are released first Wednesdays on the museum’s social media channels: